 The elderly population is also much more easily impacted by insomnia, but the reasons aren’t fully understood.
 Researchers believe it could be because of the natural, age-related breakdown in sleep cycle control systems.
 Or it can be because of comorbidity with medical conditions, which typically affect older individuals.
 It is important to understand also, that these precipitants do not cause insomnia, but rather are contributing factors to the development of the disorder in individuals who are pre-disposed to the condition.

 Chronic illness, plays a big role in an individual’s development of insomnia, in particular, those who have restless leg syndrome, sleep-related breathing disorders like sleep apnoea and snoring, gastroesophageal reflux, neurodegenerative disorders or circadian rhythm disorders.
 It is worth noting also, that part of the reason insomnia is more prevalent in the female population is that it is affiliated with the onset of menses and menopause.

 What does insomnia look like for those that are affected?

 Insomnia can present in a variety of different, and individual forms, but at the root of it is that the individual is unable to sleep.
 For some people, this means they are unable to get to sleep and they toss and turn for most of the night.
-For others, they may be able to fall asleep, but do not stay asleep and do not go into a restful sleep cycle which promotes restoration of the body and mind.
-For still others, it is a combination of these, whereby the individual may fall asleep and then wake up and not be able to get back to sleep or may take a long time to fall asleep and then only be able to sleep for short periods of time.
+While for some, they may be able to fall asleep, but do not stay asleep.
+They do not go into a restful sleep cycle which promotes restoration of the body and mind.
+For still others, it is a combination of these, whereby the individual may fall asleep and then wake up and not be able to get back to sleep.
+More often it may take them a long time to fall asleep and then only be able to sleep for short periods of time.

 What are the consequences of insomnia?